astraw/bui-backend/README.md

 the browser.
 Assets can be served from the filesystem or bundled in the executable.
 The server provides an "escape hatch" to allow server-client communication outside of bui-backend.
-[The demo][bui-demo] includes a Rust web assembly (wasm) frontend using the yew framework, a Rust web assembly (wasm) frontend using stdweb, and a plain Javascript frontend.
+[The demo][bui-demo] includes a Rust web assembly (wasm) frontend using the [seed](https://crates.io/crates/seed) framework and a plain Javascript frontend.
 Together, this lets you ship an application written in Rust as a single file with a browser-based UI.

 The operating principle is that the server runs an HTTP server (based on [hyper](https://hyper.rs)) to which the browser connects.
 The initial page